manticorp/csv-mapper/README.md

 * Column validation
 * Normalisation (e.g. boolean to => 0/1)
 * Intercept upload and upload edited/parsed/mapped csv instead
+* **Robust CSV parsing** with support for multiline fields using bundled PapaParse
+* **Advanced dialect detection** for separators, quotes, and escape characters
+* **Proper handling of line breaks** within quoted CSV fields
+* **No external dependencies** - PapaParse is bundled with the library

+## Installation

+The library is completely self-contained with PapaParse bundled inside.
+No additional dependencies required!

 # Usage